Fully Hyperbolic Convolutional Neural Networks: Building Blocks of the Fully Hyperbolic Network

 This leads to the proposed network \eqref{resnethyper} where the $h^2$ term is absorbed into the network parameters.
 The network is named hyperbolic as it imitates a nonlinear hyperbolic differential equation \eqref{telegraph}.

-For hyperbolic networks, whenever $\bfW_{j-1} = \bfW_{j-1} = \bfI$, one can compute $\bfY_{j-1}$ given $\bfY_{j+1}$ and $\bfY_j$.
-This implies that one need not store most of the activations and can recompute them on the backward pass.
-For large scale problems and deep networks, where the memory required to store activations exceeds what is possible with current hardware, this may be the only way to compute gradients.
-A sketch of such a network is presented in Figure \ref{classification}(a).
+For hyperbolic networks where $\bfW_j$ is not invertible for every layer, the network is only reversible in blocks where $\bfW_{j} = \bfW_{j-1} = \bfI$.
+In such cases, one can compute $\bfY_{j-1}$ given $\bfY_{j+1}$ and $\bfY_j$, removing the need to store activations as they can recomputed in the backward pass.
+However, since activations still need to be stored in cases where $\bfW_j$ is not invertible the memory footprint depends on the number of non invertible $\bfW_j$ , as shown in Figure \ref{fig:NetworkMemory3D}.
+In the context of a CNN with non-invertible $\bfW_j$, e.g. average pooling, this means that one would need to store the two states preceeding every layer that changes the resolution of the state.
+In some cases, such as encoder-decoder architectures, this can lead to a significant increase in the network's memory footprint, see Figure \ref{fig:NetworkMemory3D}.
+For large scale problems and deep networks, where the memory required to store activations exceeds what is possible with current hardware, this may be the only feasible way to compute gradients.

-While we show in our numerical examples that for classification problems this network can perform well, we are interested in problems where both the input and the output are dense.
-For these problems we modify the network to obtain even more favorable properties.
-A simple extension for such problems is to add layers to the network that regain the original resolution \citep{Shelhamer2017FCN}.

-When such a network is applied to the data, going from the low resolution latent state to high resolution output requires interpolation.
-However, interpolating the low level features introduces interpolation artifacts and damps high frequencies.
-To regain high frequencies, the high resolution image is then supplemented with the previous states, such as at different scales \citep{PSPNetZhao2017} or higher resolutions \citep{UNET2015}.
-For problems with many levels, this shortcut adds many degrees of freedom.
-Furthermore, for many problems skip connections, such as the ones used by the popular UNet, imprint the initial image over the final one.
-In addition to this, these architectures are not reversible and therefore their application to high dimensional data may be limited by the feasibility of storing activations during training.
-Finally, the high resolution states that are added via skip connections require additional memory in the inference step that could be prohibitive on edge devices.